Julie Koudys

 Clinical Coordinator

-Dr. Koudys is NOT accepting MA students for Fall 2023.
+Dr. Koudys IS accepting MA students for Fall 2026.

-Julie Koudys Ph.D., C.Psych., BCBA-D is an Associate Professor and Clinical Coordinator in the Department of Applied Disability Studies at Brock University, Ontario, Canada.
-She completed her Ph.D. in Clinical Psychology at York University, Toronto, Ontario.
-She is a Registered Psychologist and a Board Certified Behaviour Analyst at the doctoral level.
-She has worked with children and youth with ASD, developmental disabilities, learning disorders, and mental health challenges for approximately 20 years.
+Julie Koudys PhD, CPsych, RBA(Ont), BCBA-D is an Associate Professor and Clinical Coordinator in the Department of Applied Disability Studies at Brock University, Ontario, Canada.
+She is a Registered Psychologist and Behaviour Analyst who has worked with children and youth with neurodevelopmental disorders, learning disorders, and mental health challenges for over 20 years.
 She is passionate about the integration of research into practice and partners with community providers to support clinical research and evidence-based practice.
-Dr. Koudys serves as the International Representative and Secretary on the Board of Directors for the Behavior Analyst Certification Board (BACB).
-Dr. Koudys was an appointed member of the Government of Ontario’s Clinical Expert Committee for ASD and the Autism Advisory Panel for the Ontario Autism Program.
+Along with her graduate students, she has published numerous research articles and book chapters and has presented more than 100 papers and workshops, including invited addresses, at both national and international conferences.
+Dr. Koudys has a long history of service, including serving as an appointed member of the Government of Ontario’s Clinical Expert Committee for ASD and the Autism Advisory Panel for the Ontario Autism Program.
 She was Chair of the Ontario Scientific Expert Taskforce for the Treatment of ASD, for which she received the 2017 Research Award from the Ontario Association for Behaviour Analysis (ONTABA).
-She is an active contributor to various volunteer committees for which she received the 2018 President’s Service Excellence Award from ONTABA.
+In recognition of her service, she also received the 2018 President’s Service Excellence Award from ONTABA.
+She currently serves as the International Representative on the Board of Directors for the Behavior Analyst Certification Board (BACB).

 Koudys, J., Perry, A. & McFee, K. (2021) Picture Exchange Communication System (PECS) Use in a Community Setting: A Preliminary Investigation.
 Journal of Developmental and Physical Disabilities. https://doi.org/10.1007/s10882-021-09826-5